International Peace Mission movement: 1960-1990s: Sweet Angel Divine leads the Peace Mission

-Early 21st century: contraction and current status
+Early 21st century: contraction and status

 The Peace Mission Movement has steadily contracted from its 1930s heyday through the first decades of the 21st century.
 On March 4, 2017, Mother Divine died at the Woodmont estate at age 91.

 Due to the decline in members, several once-central and iconic Peace Mission properties of the 1940s and 1950s, including the Divine Tracy Hotel and the Divine Lorraine Hotel, were sold by the movement before Mother Divine's death.
-Remaining properties of the Peace Mission include the Circle Mission Church, Home and Training School Inc in Philadelphia, Pennsylvania, which is the movement's international headquarters, the original commune home in Sayville, Long Island, New York, at 72 Macon Street, which was Father Divine's primary residence from 1919 to 1932 and is the Peace Mission's New York headquarters, and the movement's remaining signature property, the 73-acre, hilltop Woodmont manor house and estate outside of Philadelphia, Pennsylvania.
+Other properties of the Peace Mission including the Circle Mission Church, Home and Training School Inc in Philadelphia, Pennsylvania, which had served as the movement's international headquarters, the original commune home in Sayville, Long Island, New York, at 72 Macon Street, which had been Father Divine's primary residence from 1919 to 1932 and was the Peace Mission's New York headquarters, were sold off after Mother Divine's death.
+As of 2025 the movement's remaining signature property is the 73-acre, hilltop Woodmont manor house and estate outside of Philadelphia, Pennsylvania.